English

 fs data center switch

 The wider adoption of data center virtualization to streamline data flows keeps driving the demand for higher bandwidth and faster speeds.
 To cater to this trend, network engineers are seeking ways to connect as many networking devices as possible.
-One of them is the link aggregation group (LAG) which can combine multiple Ethernet links into a single logical link and improves data transmission efficiency.
-Both MLAG and vPC can be used to create LAG, but what are they and how do they differ from each other?
-Let's explore.
+One of them is the link aggregation group (LAG) which can combine multiple Ethernet links into a single logical link and improve data transmission efficiency.
+Both MLAG and vPC can be used to create LAG.
+But when talking about MLAG vs vPC: what is MLAG?
+What is vPC?And how do they differ from each other?
+These problems will be discussed in detail below.

 What Is MLAG?

 MLAG (Multi-chassis Link Aggregation) is a non-standard protocol that enables Layer 2 multipathing from the host to gain either additional bandwidth or link resiliency.
-It’s a public protocol so that every vendor can support MLAG by using their own custom rolled implementation of it.
-Like Stacking, MLAG can make two or more switches act like a single switch when forming link bundles.
-It allows a host to uplink to two switches for physical diversity, while still having only one single bundle interface to manage.
-These two switches can connect to two other switches using MLAG, with all links forwarding.
-Watch the following video to learn how to configure MLAG on FS S5800-8TF12S hyper-converged infrastructure switches.
+It’s a public protocol so that every vendor can support MLAG by using their own custom-rolled implementation of it.
+MLAG can make two or more enterprise network switches act like a single switch when forming link bundles.

 Figure 1: Using FS S5850-48T4Q Switches to Form an MLAG Pair